awstringer1/ssu-r-workshop/README.md

 to introduce first year students to the use of `R` for scientific computing and data analysis.

+Access the workshop [here](https://awstringer1.github.io/ssu-r-workshop/ssu-r-workshop.html).
+But before you do...

 You must bring a computer with RStudio installed to the workshop.
 Specifically, before the workshop you should do the following:

 1. Download the free version of RStudio from https://rstudio.com/products/rstudio/download/#download.
 Choose the correct link for your platform (windows, mac, linux).